betterinformatics/inf4-hci-2/_timeline_ed/registration.md

 ---

 Each student needs to matriculate, which formally admits you to the University.
-Your **Personal Tutor** (PT) should arange to meet with you withing the first couple of weeks of the semester.
+Your **Personal Tutor** (PT) should arange to meet with you within the first couple of weeks of the semester.

 Be aware that for some International students, failure to matriculate is a breach of Visa conditions.